 NEW: Ali Baba: 404 South Craig StreetOakland

 This is a place that no university person in Pittsburgh can avoid (not that they want to).
 It's cheap.
 The food is Lebanese.
 They use canned green beans for the loobyeh (I never would) but most people don't complain.
 The skewered lamb and skewered chicken are popular dishes.
 So are rice, yogurt, sleek, hummus and baba ganouge.
 I had a student who worked there write a play set in a restaurant just like Ali Baba.
 It was the raunchiest play I've had turned in to a class.
 I loved it and produced it.
 And the owners came to see it and gave us free food for the audience.
 Wow.
 That's Pittsburgh.
 In a nutshell.
 Or a chickpea.
-Let's just say that some of those dinners before rehearsal in BLOOD (2013) happen right there.
+Let's just say that some of those dinners before rehearsal in A MEASURE OF BLOOD happen right there.